 How would you decode them into English phoneme sequences using carmel (with the WFST you just built and with help of epron.wfsa)?
-Show and command-line and results (with probs, with -k 5 option).
+Show the command-line and results (with probs, with -k 5 option).
 Do they make sense (as English words)?

-- 5. Now redo the above exercise, but this time into English words by assembling eword.wfsa, eword-epron.wfst, and epron-jpron.wfst with carmel.
+- 6. Now redo the above exercise, but this time into English words by assembling eword.wfsa, eword-epron.wfst, and epron-jpron.wfst with carmel.
 Show the command-line and results (with probs, with -k 5).
 Do you think the results make more sense this time?
-Briefly explain. - 6.
-Try search for at least three (3) other Japanese katakana examples not covered in this HW or in slides, and try to decode them back into English using the above approach.
-They should preferably be a two word phrase or a compound word, like "shopping center" or "piano sonata". - 7.
+Briefly explain. - 7.
+Some desired outputs were not ranked top.
+Why?
+How would you improve the results?
+(No need to implement any of these) - 8.
+Try search for at least five (5) other Japanese Katakana examples not covered in this HW or in slides, and try to decode them back into English using the above approach.
+Try to be creative.
+They should preferably be a two word phrase or a compound word, like "shopping center" or "piano sonata".
+You can use Google Translate (from English to Katakana) to verify your results. - 9.
 Are there other ways to decode into English words given all these existing WFSAs and WFSTs (with some tweaking)?
-What are the differences of these methods (speed, accuracy, etc.)?
+What are the differences of these methods (speed, accuracy, etc.)? - 10.
+If you can make some new WFSAs/WFSTs such as espell.wfsa and espell-epron.wfst, what else can you do to decode jprons.txt (not necessarily to English words)?
+(No need to implement these)